mstfknn/OnionV3-Link-Generator/README.md

 ## Notes

 - Ensure that the Tor service is running before executing the script.
+- Random onion generation is unlikely to find real services; it is more effective to provide known onion lists for checking.
 - The script may consume significant CPU and network resources depending on the number of threads used.

 ## License